frconor-ebook/meditations/_posts/2025-04-15-the-washing-of-the-feet.md

 "'I do not speak of you all; I know whom I have chosen.
 But that the Scripture may be fulfilled, 'He who eats bread with me has lifted up his heel against me,' I tell you now, before it comes to pass, that when it has come to pass, you may believe that I am he.
 Amen, amen, I say to you, he who receives anyone I send receives me, and he who receives me, receives him who sent me" (John 13:18-20).

 Solemn words.
 Our Lord also refers to the sending.
-He\'s going to send the apostles (cf. Matt.
+He\'s going to send the apostles (*cf*.
+Matt.
 28:18-20).

 A great part of our service is through the personal apostolate that we fulfill.
 We\'ve been sent to society and to certain people in society, to concrete places and souls.
 It\'s there we have to fulfill our mission.
 It\'s there we have to serve---transmitting doctrine, lifting up people around us, giving formation.

 Christ showed the depth of His love through service.
-Sometimes the service that we give may be in big things---our professional work; big jobs that may be entrusted to us; maybe great missions over time that might take decades to be fulfilled.
+Sometimes the service that we give may be in big things---our professional work---big jobs that may be entrusted to us may be great missions over time that might take decades to be fulfilled.

 But often the little services that we\'re called to do each day are small little things.
 Blessed Álvaro told us one time that he used to work every day with St. Josemaría.
 One time St. Josemaría noticed that the glasses of Don Álvaro were dirty.
 So he said, "Give me those glasses."
 And he cleaned his glasses.